santimacho/HumanActivityRecognitionUsingSmartphones/README.md

 [1] 10299
 ```

 The initial datasets has 561 variables coming from the smartphone inertial sensors, but only variables about the mean and the standard deviation are kept: 79 variables.
-Check the [codebook](CodeBook.md) in this repository).
+Check the [codebook](CodeBook.md) in this repository.

 ## run_analysis.R